hrishim/llvl_prog1_book/src/memory_inst.md

 The **ldrh** and **strh** instructions load a half-word from memory (2 bytes).
 The examples above show post-indexed forms of the load instruction.

-**Note:** The Arm Architecture Reference Manual has detailed description of all the instructions discussed in this book.
+**Note:** The ARM Architecture Reference Manual has detailed description of all the instructions discussed in this book.
 It is a useful reference to have when you attempt to write your own code for the exercises.

 ## Copy memory using operations of different sizes
 Now for a small challenge.
-In file *exercises/memory_instructions/ex_1e.s* the text "Welcome To Arm Assembly World" has been stored in memory and the address of the first byte of this string is placed in x0.
+In file *exercises/memory_instructions/ex_1e.s* the text "Welcome To ARM Assembly World" has been stored in memory and the address of the first byte of this string is placed in x0.
 The register x1 is loaded with the address of a memory location that you may write to.
 Using any combination of word, half-word, double-word and byte operations copy the text pointed to by x0 to the location pointed to by x1.

 <details>
   <summary>The solution to this exercise is below (also in exercises/memory_instructions/ex_1e_solution.s)</summary>